cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/datasets-mapreduce.rst

 A MapReduce job can interact with a Dataset by using it as an input or an output.
 The Dataset needs to implement specific interfaces to support this.

+.. rubric:: A Dataset as the Input Source of a MapReduce Job

 When you run a MapReduce job, you can configure it to read its input from a Dataset.
 The source Dataset must implement the ``BatchReadable`` interface, which requires two methods::